-This course includes examination of the anatomical structures of the human body.
+This course includes the examination of the anatomical structures and functions of the human body.
 Emphasis is placed on the musculoskeletal system of those regions of the body primarily addressed in OT practice.
-Virtual dissection of body systems and musculoskeletal reviews are analyzed.
+Virtual dissection of body systems and musculoskeletal reviews are analyze